 EC: FL WLAN 5101

 Network Integration - Wireless products: FL WLAN 5101 offers wireless networking at up to 300 Mbps via the 802.11n standard in a narrow, industrial package.
-This is a Control Engineering 2014 Engineers’ Choice finalist.
+This is a Control Engineering 2014 Engineers’ Choice honorable mention.

 The FL WLAN 5101 offers high-speed wireless networking up to 300 Mbps via the 802.11n standard.
 The radio meets the needs of the most bandwidth-demanding applications such as IP-based video surveillance, plant networking and mobile operator access for programming and maintenance.
 This opens up new possibilities for creating production and logistics processes more efficiently, reliably and simply.